Biggest Part of Me

 "Biggest Part of Me" is a song by American band Ambrosia, from the album One Eighty.
 Released as a single in 1980, the song reached number one on the Radio & Records chart and number 3 on both the US Billboard Hot 100 and Adult Contemporary charts.
+Cash Box ranked it a notch higher, at #2.
+It also broke the Top 40 of Billboards Soul chart.
 The song was written by band member David Pack.

 Pack re-recorded the song for his 2005 album, The Secret of Movin' On.